 However, it is essential to remember that, as with standard car insurance, mechanical breakdown policies usually come with a deductible, so your overall cost will be higher than the premium itself.
 For example, if your deductible is $250 or $500, you must pay out of pocket for any repair before your MBI coverage kicks in.

 Mechanical breakdown insurance differs from an extended warranty policy, also known as a service contract.
 Car dealerships typically offer an extended warranty, but coverage often is limited to items named in the warranty.

 By contrast, proponents of MBI laud its broader scope of coverage.
 For example, Geico says its MBI policy covers “all parts and systems.”
 This would include things like:

 - Cooling system

 Because the CDI regulates the prices of mechanical breakdown insurance, it often keeps the price of MBI insurance lower than that of extended warranties, which are not regulated in the same way.
-Thus, the CDI advises Golden State drivers that “Consumers may get the most for their money with an MBI policy, especially one purchased directly from the insurance company.”

 The best mechanical breakdown insurance companies

 Several insurance companies offer some form of MBI auto insurance.
 Some of the best are:

 Mechanical breakdown auto insurance is available for new or leased cars less than 15 months old and with less than 15,000 miles on the odometer.
 These policies can be renewed for up to seven years or 100,000 miles, whichever comes first.